core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When running KUDOS, each peer contributes by generating a fresh value N1 or N2, and providing it to the other peer.
 Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
 As defined in {{ssec-derive-ctx-client-init}}, these values are used by the peers to build the input N and X to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

-Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protect outgoing messages.
+Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.
 Once CTX\_NEW has been derived, a peer deletes any OSCORE Security Context older than CTX\_OLD with the same ID Context.
 This can for instance occur in the forward message flow when the initiator has just received KUDOS Response #1 and immediately starts KUDOS again as initiator, before sending any non KUDOS messages which would give the responder key confirmation and allow it to safely discard CTX_OLD.

 Also, that peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.
 More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.